 This course is the second and final sciencebased CTE course in the Natural Resources program at EDHS.
-During the year, students will focus on independent projects, develop project management skills, and manage an independent or small group project to develop leadership skills, inquiry skills, goal setting, time management, and communication skills.
+During the year, students will focus on independent projects, develop project management skills, and manage an independent or small group project to develop leadership skills, inquiry skills, goal setting, management, and communication skills.
 Students will continue to complete field studies to help relate cause and effect patterns within the environment.
 Community service and a senior project are a required part of this program.

-ENVIRONMENTAL BOTANY (Y) #0332
+ENVIRONMENTAL BOTANY (Y) PREPERINGITE: Riology with a passing

-PREREQUISITE : Biology, with a passing grade of C- or better SCHOOL EDHS GRADES 10-12 CREDIT 5 units per semester Meets UC Requirement: "d" nt: "d"
+grade of C- or better

+SCHOOL GRADES CREDIT EDHS 10-12 5 units per semeste

+Meets UC Requirement: "d"